TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 ### 2.5.
 Add a new npm library dependency

-Add some npm library to the dependencies section of the `client/package.json`, run `taito install`, and restart the client container with `taito restart:client`.
+Add some npm library to the dependencies section of the `client/package.json`.
+Install the new libraries locally by running `taito install` (or `taito env apply`).
+Restart the client container with `taito restart:client`.
 Now you should be able to use the npm library in your implementation.

 ### 2.6.
 Commit and push changes to git